Home Compare TRYG.CO vs WTW

 Price setup map for TRYG.CO and WTW Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer TRYG.COWTW Relative valuation Structural strength

-Willis Towers Watson Public Limited Company looks stronger on relative valuation, while the broader price setup remains mixed.
+Willis Towers Watson Public Limited Company still looks stronger, and the price setup does not materially undermine that lead.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.